mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 {% endhighlight %}

-For absorbance equal 0.5 program returned two values: 21.47501868, 103.41541963.
+For absorbance equal 0.5 program returned two values: 21.47501868 and 103.41541963.
 Quick look at the graph shows that value we are looking for is 21.475.

+But why there are two values and how to identify correct one?
+It is easy If we o back to the fitting and check what kind of function was used to fit data.
+I used parabola (quadratic), ascending arm of the parabola to be exact.
+Therefore for each point within x range (5-70) one can expect that quadratic function will have additional solution from descending arm, outside of the x scope.
+In reality our fitting function looks like this:

+![quadratic fit full][quad_fit]

+That is why only points fitted within x data range make sense and rest is irrelevant.
+There is one concern, which is related to the maximum point, which may be placed within x data range and then plateau data may suffer from that, giving wrong results.
+Possibly for this data set. logarithmic function would be perfect.
+However from Beer-Lambert law we know, that only linear growth phase from 0.05 to 0.7 absorbance is relevant, thus accuracy of the asymptotic region can be neglected.

 <br>